Skip to main content

 Fortunately, the U.S. government puts a high priority on family reunification.
 This allows spouses and other immediate relatives of U.S. Citizens and residents to migrate to the United States.

-The process involves an immigrant visa petition, processed with the U.S. Department of Homeland Security (DHS) and its agency, the U.S. Citizenship and Immigration Services (USCIS).
-This article will give you a comprehensive overview of the steps, requirements, and considerations involved in spouse immigration to the U.S.
+The process involves an immigrant visa petition, processed with the U.S. Department of Homeland Security (DHS) and its agency, U.S. Citizenship and Immigration Services (USCIS).
+This article provides a comprehensive overview of the steps, requirements, and considerations involved in spouse immigration to the U.S.

 Under immigration law, a spouse is a person you are legally wedded with.
 It is essential to know that while two people living together do not qualify as legal marriage for immigration purposes, common law marriage may qualify for immigration purposes.
 However, the validity of the common law relationship depends on the laws of the country where the common law marriage occurs.

 The U.S. immigration law likewise does not acknowledge polygamous relationships.
-For immigration purposes, they regard only the first spouse as a spouse.
+For immigration purposes, they recognize only the first spouse.

 Visa Applications for Spouses of U.S. Citizens